BPMN-sw-evol/MSGF-hub/BPM-Engine/README.md

 ## Description

-[Camunda Automation Platform 7 Initializr](https://start.camunda.com/) is a tool that facilitates the creation of Spring Boot projects that integrate the Camunda engine, an open source business process engine.
+ , an open source business process engine.
 Spring Boot is a development framework that simplifies the creation of Java applications, and the Camunda engine enables the execution and management of workflows and business processes.
 This tool preconfigures the project structure and necessary dependencies, allowing developers to start working on business process automation applications efficiently and quickly.

 ## Prerequisites